How to promote your local business with online marketing

 The take away tip here is write high quality content on your site.
 That includes service or product pages but also on your blog.
 Invest in creating great content and your site will eventually rank.

-6) Social Media
+6) Talking To Local Customers with Social Media

 Social media has all but taken over the field of marketing over the last few years.
 With loads of businesses using these platforms to advertise for free, it’s easy to see just how popular they are, and this is something worth taking advantage of.
 Spreading your content amongst friends will mean that it stays local, while still opening the doors for those who haven’t seen it before to get an introduction.